• Skip to primary navigation

-In this post we learn two methods of connecting batteries in parallel.
+In this post I have explained two methods of connecting batteries in parallel.
 The first one below deals with changeover circuit using SPDT switches to charge multiple batteries individually or collectively.
 These may be connected in parallel using a single battery charger and through a manual SPDT changeover switch bank.

 The seconds design talks about how batteries could charged together with cross discharge.